Lecturer in Anthropology

 My research focuses on three aspects: 1) how people deal with their possessions and the everyday cosmologies they engender 2) the way hoarding has become an officially recognized pathology (the DSM-V 2013 classifies it as an independent disorder within the larger category of obsessive-compulsive disorders) and the way gender is materialized through things and the practices associated with them in the Japanese context.

-Gygi, Fabio (2002) 'L'objet ne parle pas de lui-même, il faut qu`il soit interrogé: Entretien avec Freddy Raphaël de `Université Marc Bloch à Strasbourg.'
-In: Kleines aus dem Großen Krieg: Metamorphosen militärischen Mülls.
-Tübingen: TVV, pp. 164-170.
+Gygi, Fabio (2002) 'L'objet ne parle pas de lui-même, il faut qu`il soit interrogé: Entretien avec Freddy Raphaël de `Université Marc Bloch à Strasbourg'.
+In: Korff, Gottfried, (ed.), Kleines aus dem Großen Krieg: Metamorphosen militärischen Mülls.
+Tübingen: TVV, pp 164-170.